UXSoc/ux-bot/glitch_readme.md

 * Join our thriving community of Botkit developers and bot enthusiasts at large.
 Over 4500 members strong, [our open teams group](http://community.botkit.ai) is _the place_ for people interested in the art and science of making bots.

 testing testing testing

+# Syncing to Slack **Modfied from basic bot**

+To sync the github repo with the slack page by first committing them running `npm run update`.

+This should work if you have access the api-keys private repo and have it installed.
+To get access you need to be a contributor to https://github.com/jhburns/api-keys.
+Notify Jonathan Burns @jburns on slakc or email jburns@chapman.edu.